I was the lay chair of the Half Moon Theatre Company in Stepney in the mid-1970s when its growing popularity meant larger premises were needed.

 Over the summer we persuaded the long-suffering caretaker Joseph Marsham to allow a TV crew to have a look round the old music hall.
 We smuggled in Patrick Barlow of from the National Theatre of Brent, who quickly transformed into his outrageous alter ego Henrietta Sluggett for a bit of agit-prop theatre.
 The TV crew came across her ensconced in a room on the first floor, complete with a chintzy tea set.
 She explained that she was squatting in the building until it was handed back to the East End.
 That came as a bit of a surprise all round.

 It was was one of several stunts we pulled to keep attention on the campaign.
-Theatre designer Mick Bearwish and I, along with two others, painted ourselves red and donned red overalls like the figures on Taylor Woodrow’s famous logo.
+Theatre designer Mick Bearwish and I, along with Alice Brett and Chris Lilly painted ourselves red and donned red overalls like the figures on Taylor Woodrow’s famous logo.
 Supervised by Tower Hamlet’s Arts chief Phil Shepherd in a full ‘bosses’ outfit including a top hat, we tied a tug-o-war rope to Wilton’s and mimicked the logo by attempting to pull the building towards the St Katharine Dock.
 Then we leapt into a van and drove to St Paul’s Cathedral where we tied the rope to its pillars and tugged, much to the surprise of Japanese tourists who had no idea what was going on.

 From there we went to the South Bank and tried to drag the National Theatre towards Docklands, handing out leaflets all the while.
 The Monument got a tug too, though there were few witnesses.